nhoening/StoSim/doc/tut/custom.rst

 Custom tests
 --------------
-It is also possible to link custim Gnu R scripts into the analysis workflow.
+It is also possible to link custom Gnu R scripts into the analysis workflow.
 It works exactly like in the plotting case above.
 You add a ``custom-script`` setting to your test-description.
 Like so::